 Can you think of friendlier, less painful or less harmful methods to detect breast cancer, or to perform an endoscopy?
 Can you pave the way for animal-free drug testing by developing mini organ-on-a-chip models, that can mimic an actual human organ, like a heart or liver?
 And what about detecting complex diseases like Parkinson’s or Alzheimer’s at an early stage, or developing an exoskeleton to train paralysed patients to walk?
 Advances in technologies are at the heart of innovation within healthcare.
 Are you eager to develop medical innovations that contribute to better care?
 If so, the Master’s in Biomedical Engineering at the University of Twente might just be right for you!

 In this two-year, English-taught Master’s, you will learn to research, design, and develop innovative products and processes that will benefit the healthcare sector.
 With your expertise, you can contribute to the improvement of diagnostics, treatment and rehabilitation, but also to prevention and better quality of life.
 You will combine engineering skills in disciplines such as chemistry, physics, nanotechnology, electrical engineering and/or mechanical engineering with in-depth knowledge of biology and medicine.
-As a biomedical engineer, you can bridge the gap between healthcare and engineering, as you understand both contexts very well, thanks to the interdisciplinary character of this Master’s.
+As a biomedical engineer, you can bridge the gap between healthcare and engineering, as you understand both contexts, thanks to the interdisciplinary character of this Master’s.

 You can start your studies in September or February.
 However, the specialisation Bioengineering Technologies only starts in September.
 In case you need to follow the Pre-Master’s first, you can start in September and continue with the Master’s afterwards.